 This certificate is available to any graduating student who has otherwise met the requirements for the certificate.
 The certificate in Forest Resource Management and Conservation will be awarded at the time of graduation.
 Learn More...

 Certificate in Neuroscience

-If you are interested in studying the brain and nervous system functions, and complete specific courses within the Honours BSc in Biology program, you can earn a certificate in Neuroscience.
+If you are interested in studying the brain and nervous system functions, and complete specific courses within the Honours BSc in Biology or the Honours BSc in Psychology programs, you can earn a certificate in Neuroscience.
 The required courses provide you with an opportunity for interdisciplinary research that explores the processes of the brain at all phylogenetic levels and help to prepare you for graduate school in Neuroscience or a related field.
 Learn More...